ptangen/objc-dictionary-practice-ios-0916/README.md

 ## Review
 Let's go over what an **`NSDictionary`** is and how it's structured.

-Like an `NSArray`, an `NSDictionary` represents a collection of objects, which are referred to as *values*.
+Like an `NSArray`, an `NSDictionary` represents a collection of objects, which are referred to as **values**.
 You can store objects of any class inside, and those objects can even be `NSArray`s or other `NSDictionaries`.

 Unlike an `NSArray`, which keeps track of the order of the objects it contains using an index, *the objects contained in an `NSDictionary` are unordered*.
-Since an unordered jumble of objects by itself isn't very useful, an `NSDictionary` requires that each of its values have a unique *key*.
-A key may generally be of any object type, but in our examples below the keys will be of type `NSString` to enable the use of [Key-Value Coding](http://nshipster.com/kvc-collection-operators/).
+Since an unordered jumble of objects by itself isn't very useful, an `NSDictionary` requires that each of its values have a unique **key**.
+A key may be of any object type.

 > Think of the following stack of cats as an `NSArray`.
 The cats are stacked in a particular order, from the bottom up, and if you add or remove a cat at a particular location in the stack, the rest of the stack stays in the same order.
 Taking a cat (and its shelf) from anywhere but the top end of the stack would cause the rest of the cats to shift down and fill the empty space.